rsispal/react-json-schema-form-poc/Notes.md

       OK, CONTINUE (which will then allow the next question to be visible) END RISK QUESTIONS (cancel the form)

-- [ ] SCHEMA: Need a new warning-style property that will allow a prompt with navigation buttons to be included (form field perhaps?)
+- [ ] NextQuestionButton field type
       EXAMPLE:
       Have you received personal advice from a regulated financial adviser?
       YES